polospeter/Deep-Learning-Specialization-Coursera/README.md

+# Deep Learning Specialization

 This repository contains all my solutions for the Deep Learning specialization on Coursera provided by DeepLearning.ai.
 The instructor of this specializationwas the brilliant Andrew Ng, and here you find a link to the website.

-Course 1.
-Neural Networks and Deep Learning
+### Course 1: Neural Networks and Deep Learning
 Week1 - Introduction to deep learning
 Week2 - Neural Networks Basics
 Week3 - Shallow neural networks